First Hone Down this Philosophy:

 How to be a Straight A Student?
 Copy What All the Top Students Are Doing

 Before we get started, we want to say that these are the magic bullets for success.
 All top students have great study skills and note-taking strategies that work for them.
-However, what helps them have an edge should be no surprise.
 So what do they do differently?

 Well first it helps to see what the average students are doing first.
 Any guesses?
 Well just see for yourself:

-Most students are falling into the trap of passively reading over their notes and hoping it absorbs into their brains like you’re learning Ku Fu like Neo in the Matrix.
+Most students are falling into the trap of passively reading over their notes and hoping it absorbs into their brains like you’re learning Kung Fu like Neo in the Matrix.